MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-large-models.md

 * **Pro isn't supported** - Large datasets aren't supported in Pro workspaces.
 If a workspace is migrated from Premium to Pro, any datasets with the *large dataset storage format* setting, will fail to load.

-* You can't use REST APIs to change the settings of a workspace, to allow new datasets to use the large dataset storage format by default.
+* You can't use REST APIs to change the settings of a workspace to allow new datasets to use the large dataset storage format by default.

 ## Region availability